LaboratoireMecaniqueLille/crappy/docs/source/crappydocs/blocks.rst

 generator path
 ^^^^^^^^^^^^^^^
-There is several types of path available for the generator block.
+There are several types of path available for the generator block.

 .. automodule:: crappy.blocks.generator_path.path
    :members: